Ellen May Tower

 Ellen May Tower (May 8, 1868 – December 9, 1898) was a U.S. Army nurse who died in the Spanish-American War and was the first woman to receive a military funeral in Michigan.
-The town of Tower, Michigan, was named in her honor in 1899.
+The community of Tower, Michigan, was named in her honor in 1899.

 Biography

-Tower was born in Bryon, Michigan, on May 8, 1868, the daughter of Civil War Captain Samuel Tower and his wife Sarah.
+Tower was born in Byron, Michigan, on May 8, 1868, the daughter of Civil War Captain Samuel Tower and his wife Sarah.
 By all accounts, she attended the Chaffee School, the Byron Village School, and then a nurse's training program at Detroit's Grace Hospital.